 Many of the older records of the Archives have been converted to microfilm for preservation and convenience of use.
 Over 15,000 rolls of film are available for self-service.
 Special research areas are set aside for viewing microfilm.

 The Archives holds a few private papers of distinctive Delawareans including George Read, Caesar Rodney, and John M. Clayton.
 Prominent among these manuscript holdings are the Ridgley Papers, the John Dickinson Collection, and the Private Accounts Collection which includes business records of storekeepers, farmers, and craftsmen dating from the 18th century.

-The Archives houses birth records which are more than 72 years old, and marriage, and death records which are more than 40 years old.
+The Archives houses birth records which are more than 72 years old, and marriage records older than 50 years, and death records more than 40 years old.
 (More recent records are maintained by the Office of Vital Statistics).

 Although official vital statistics were not consistently recorded until 1913, the Archives has vital statistical information for years prior to 1913, collected from various sources.

 The Archives maintains a library of Delawareana.
 The collection includes state publications, books, genealogies, pamphlets, maps, and newspaper clippings.